Skip to content

 2. Sports and hobbies

 These are two more extremely broad categories of extracurricular activities for a CV.
-Sports and hobbies can be really useful additions to your CV, but they must be handled cautiously.
-The main thing to consider is whether a given sport or hobby is clearly and directly relevant to the job at hand.
+Sports, as well as hobbies and interests in your CV, can be useful additions, but they must be handled cautiously.
+Consider whether a given sport or hobby is clearly and directly relevant to the job at hand.

 • Teamwork and collaboration